 - Slight imperfections that are noticeable with the naked eye

 Genuine belts are known for perfect craftsmanship—the stitching will be perfectly aligned, and there won't be any noticeable issues.

 Red Flags of Fake Gucci Belts: The Listing

-Things are a bit trickier online, and a lot more trust—or blind faith—comes into the equation.
+Things are a bit trickier when shopping online, and a lot more trust—or blind faith—comes into the equation.
 Still, there are a few ways to determine which posts may be more or less truthful, including:

 - Bad grammar